jing928/MonsterClash/README.md

 - Two players cannot pick the same team.
 - Monsters can move towards any directions but cannot move out of the border lines of the game board.
 - Player rolls the dice first and then pick a monster to move and act.
+- Once the player rolls the dice and picks a monster to move, all the valid cells that the monster can move to will be lit up.
+However, if the player clicks an invalid cell, the monster will not move and the player has to choose again.
 - Each turn a player can only pick one monster.
 - The monster has to move first and act second.
 - After the move, the player can choose to attack __or__ use special skill of the selected monster, provided the monster has any special skill.